 Finances and money problems are the root cause of many arguments and can cause damage to a marriage.
-Going into financial discussions with the right goals and mindset might be the key to keeping things civil and making progress together as a couple.
+We all KNOW it’s true—most of us probably can think of a couple (or several) that struggles with this.
+Starting financial discussions with the right goals and mindset might be the key to keeping both parties calm.
+Maybe even happy?

-Here are a few ways to avoid anger and arguments during financial discussions with your spouse.
+Here are a few tips to remember when you avoid anger and arguments during money talks with your spouse.

-Growing up in a household where money talks caused tension, I decided early on that I was going to do everything I could to keep money from being a negative subject in my future marriage.
+Growing up in a household where money talks caused tension, I decided early on that I was going to do EVERYTHING I could to keep money from being a sore subject.

-I wanted to work as a team with my spouse to handle money, and in order to work as a team we needed to understand these three things:
+I wanted to make money talks feel natural and normal.
+In order to work on money as a couple, we needed to understand these three things:

 Life is tough, and money doesn’t care how we feel.
 Some people will have more, and others will have less.
 It can be a frustrating thing to deal with if we allow our emotions to control how we treat money.

-We all make decisions that dictate the type of money we will earn throughout our lives.
-Our jobs and lifestyles are decisions we make in order to earn what we need to get by.
+We all make decisions that dictate the amount of money we will earn throughout our lives.
+Our jobs and lifestyle are dictated by what we prioritize.

-As a couple, we have to decide what sacrifices we are willing to make to create a lifestyle that supports what’s important to us.
+As a couple, we have to decide what sacrifices we are willing to make in to build a lifestyle that supports what’s important to us.
 If we want to spend more, we might need to work more.
-If we want more time off, we might need to take the pay cut.
+If we want more time off, we might need to take a pay cut.